 Boys and their toys, I’m sure you’ve heard this at some point in your life.
 Total crap.
 Sure, boys love their toys, but so do girls.
-R/C vehicles are loved by not just boys.
+Boys aren’t the only ones loving R/C vehicles.
 At least not in this house of Sunflowers.
 We’re all taking on rough terrain with Toy State’s Nikko VaporizR 2, believe it!

 Taking on rough terrain with Toy State’s Nikko VaporizR 2

 I despise snow, but for the first time in a long time, I’m hoping we get just one snow fall.
-I don’t want it during a school day, because I don’t want to waste a snow day.
+Of course, not during a school day, because I don’t want to waste a snow day.
 I much prefer the kids have warmer weather days off.
 However, perhaps during winter break, or a long holiday weekend, a little bit of snow would be welcome.
 Why?
 It would allow us to fully experience the Nikko VaporizR 2, that’s why.

 Every time my son complains about his hair being too long, I know it’s only a matter of time for him to begin his “I want a mohawk” whine fest.
 To avoid this happening, yet again, I decided to distract him with the promise he could play with a brand new, radio control car.
 His face displayed about five different stages of thought as he mulled this over: anger, confusion, frustration, acceptance, and finally, excitement.
 He.Was.In.

 He reluctantly nodded his head, and agreed to this arrangement.
 I could tell the force was strong in this one.
-When a killer car is at stake, one he can control will a remote, and play with not just in the house, but outside, is dangled in front of him, he’ll always go for the car.
+Dangle an indoor/outdoor remote controlled car in front of him, he’ll always go for the car.
 He’d give up a kidney for one, I would imagine.
+Apparently, a mohawk haircut, as well.

 I don’t blame him.
 I was itching to get my hands on Toy State’s Nikko VaporizR 2.
-Once I tore it out of the box, and threw the battery into the charger, I kept running to see if it was charged enough to put it in the bottom of the car.
+After tearing it out of the box, I threw the battery into the charger.
+Once charged, I placed it in the bottom of the car.
 Thankfully, it came with batteries for the remote.
 Basically, we were puppies, wagging our tails.

-By the time we had to leave for the haircut, it was charged and I tossed it into the car so we could test it out with Grandpa and Nana!
+Thankfully it charged before we left for his haircut.
+I tossed it into the car so we could test it out with Grandpa and Nana!
 The Boy was looking forward to torturing the dogs with the car, and running it all over his grandparent’s yard.
 It’s got a lot rougher of a terrain than our yard.
 Our yard is flat, boring, and doesn’t even have grass.
 I’m considering just laying cement down and painting it green, Brooklyn Italian style yard!

 Once the haircut was over, it was VaporizR 2 time!